MariagraziaAlastra/Tutorializr/README.md

 Contribute
 ----------

 You can help by testing!
-If you find bugs or have any feature request, please [file a bug here](https://github.com/MariagraziaAlastra/Tutorializr/issues).
+If you find bugs or have any feature requests, please [file a bug here](https://github.com/MariagraziaAlastra/Tutorializr/issues).

 Thank you!